HenSch90/SiD/Modul-F3_Mobilität.md

 vc:

-SHOW q1 AND ao1 TO ao6 AND ka1 TO ka2 IF 1 Aufenthalt (ainfaus == 2)
+SHOW q1 AND ao1 TO ao6 AND ka1 TO ka2 IF ainfaus == 2 OR ainfaus==MISSING

-SHOW q2 AND ao1 TO ao16 AND ka1 TO ka4 IF 2 Aufenthalte (ainfaus == 3)
+SHOW q2 AND ao1 TO ao16 AND ka1 TO ka4 IF ainfaus == 3

-SHOW q2 AND is AND ao1 TO ao18 AND ka1 TO ka6 IF 3 Aufenthalte (ainfaus == 4)
+SHOW q2 AND is AND ao1 TO ao18 AND ka1 TO ka6 IF ainfaus == 4

 av: